 The hilly areas of Raigad are a part of the Sahyadri range of Western Himalayas and are a major attraction for tourists from across the globe.
 Madhe Ghat Waterfalls and Diveagar Beach are the two highly popular tourist spots located in this district.

-1. Raigad Fort.
 This majestic and captivating fort was seized by Chatrapati Shivaji Maharaj in 1656 and was then known as ‘Rairi’.
-The fort features several gates that still manages to amuse the visitors.
+The fort features several gates that still manage to amuse the visitors.
 Some popular gates are Nagarkhana Darwaja, Maha Darwaja, Palkhi Darwaja, and Meena Darwaja.
 The ropeway facility will take to this hill fort in just a few minutes from the ground.
 The fort remains open on all 7 days from 8 am to 6 pm.
-Indian tourists are required to pay an entry fee of Rs10, while the foreign tourists are required to pay Rs100 to explore the fort.
+Indian tourists are required to pay an entry fee of Rs10, while foreign tourists are required to pay Rs100 to explore the fort.

-2. Jagadishwar Temple.
 This Hindu temple is dedicated to Sri Jagdishwara.
 Locals claim that Shivaji Maharaj was a staunch Hindu follower and used to visit the temple daily.
-A striking feature of the temple is its dome-shaped top that gives the hint of Mughal art and architecture.
+A striking feature of the temple is its dome-shaped top that gives a hint of Mughal art and architecture.

-3. Madhe Ghat Waterfalls.
 Set amidst lush green hills and under the infinite blue sky, the waterfalls will make you fall in love with it at the very first sight.
-The waterfalls are located approximately 850 meters above the sea level from where one can clearly see the Raigad fort.
+The waterfalls are located approximately 850 meters above sea level from where one can clearly see the Raigad fort.
 Madhe Ghat Waterfalls is amongst one of the most visited destinations in Raigad.

-4. Diveagar Beach.
+Diveagar Beach is situated in the Diveagar town of Raigad District.
 This charming and calm beach is a perfect weekend location to relax with family and friends.
 The view of sparkling water, golden sand, and the greenery at the shores is magical enough to let you forget all the worries.
 Tourists can also enjoy various water sports such as surfing, parasailing, jet ski, bumper ride, and banana ride by the beach.
+Diveagar Beach is considered one of the best beaches in Maharashtra.

 To travel here, you will need to cover a total distance of about 1,561, 2,051, 938 km from cities like Delhi, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Raigad district via the following means of public transport.

-By Train.
 Veer Dasgaon Railway Station is the nearest railhead to reach the district.
-Trains from many metropolitan cities of India arrive here hence one may consider rail travel as it is budget-friendly, comfortable and convenient.
+Trains from many metropolitan cities of India arrive here hence one may consider rail travel as it is budget-friendly, comfortable, and convenient.
 From the station, you will need to cover 50-54 km via some public transport to reach here.

-By Road.
-Depending upon your physical location, you can consider travelling to Raigad by well-maintained road networks as well.
-For travelling to Raigad, you may either take an inter-state tourist bus or drive to the place in your personal vehicle.
+Depending upon your physical location, you can consider traveling to Raigad by well-maintained road networks as well.
+For traveling to Raigad, you may either take an inter-state tourist bus or drive to the place in your personal vehicle.
 Otherwise, you can also opt for a cab.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here